 Since glucomannan is listed first in the blend's ingredients, I take that to mean it is mostly glucomannan fiber.

-This is a cactus-like plant, rumored to have appetite-suppressing effects that grows in India.
+This is a cactus-like plant, rumored to have appetite-suppressing effects that grow in India.
 The idea behind how it works is that chemicals in the plant are said to reduce chemicals in the brain that cause us to want to eat.
 That is the theory anyway.

 The plant is sometimes called a “famine food” likely because it's used during times of famine when there is not much food to eat.
 Given that it might reduce appetite, this leads some to suspect that it may also help weight loss.
 Does it?

 Here's what the research says:

 In one study involving 43 people, researchers noted that 1000 mg Caralluma fimbriata per day, given for 12 weeks, caused a 2.2-inch reduction in waist circumference relative to placebo as well as a decrease in the waist to hip ratio.
 Those taking Caralluma fimbriata also appeared to have a decrease in the smell, taste, and look of food.
 That of course, could lead people to eat less.

 The people in this study also followed a lower calorie eating plan.
 People ate 500 fewer calories than normal.
 It's also interesting to note that both groups lost similar amounts of weight.
 Also, those taking carralluma fimbriata did not lose more weight than the placebo group.

 In another study involving 50 men and women, those who received 1000 mg of Caralluma Fimbriata per day were noted to have a significant reduction in waist circumference and hunger levels compared to those who received a placebo.
 There was no clinical difference in body weight.